 According to a recent study in the insurance sector, 70 percent of Indians are yet to opt for any sort of insurance cover protecting them against hospitalization expenses, despite growing inflation rates clubbed with an upsurge in healthcare costs.

 It is disheartening to know that in a developing country like India, there are still people who are ignorant about the need to plan for a suitable arrangement to tackle any financial emergencies arising of an accident or sudden illness.

 What Do We Mean By Mediclaim Policy?

 Mediclaim insurance policy is one of the best and easiest ways of getting ready for medical emergencies and secure your savings.
 It normally designed to take care of all medical expenses associated with hospitalization on illness or accident or even for any surgery required.
 On having mediclaim insurance, insured don't have to pay for the treatment.
 The insurance company will pay or clear bills using cashless treatment facility or you can also go for the reimbursement process.

 Mediclaim insurance policies also reimburse the policy holder’s expenses on providing associated proofs that include medical bills, etc. Apart from this, it also makes you eligible for an entirely cashless hospitalization where a TPA might act as an intermediary between the insurance company and the hospital.
-One can claim his/her insurance with the insurance company to assess his/her eligibility, while (s)he focuses on your medication and recovery.
+One can claim his/her insurance with the insurer to check his/her eligibility, while (s)he focuses on your medication and recovery.
 So, it is important to invest in a mediclaim policy to safeguard your own financial well-being.